bekasa/astro/src/pages/blog/backup-and-restore.md

 Next, timewarp back to Windows 7 at Settings > Update & Security > Backup > Backup and Restore.
 There is creating the system image capability which is probably the most reliable between File History or Restore Point options.
 And the Recovery Drive will only generate a new system sans your personal files.

-System images tend to be big so an external hard disk will be required or a solid network location.
+System images tend to be big so an external hard disk will be required.
 USB flash drives curry no favour but it is possible to use DVD writer if available.

+A better solution in this instnce would be Macrium Reflect 8 (see below)

 ## MAC